SenseLogic/GLIMPSE/README.md

 ## Description

-This plugin renders image and video links with a customizable maximum height.

-The following link formats are supported :
+This plugin renders GIF/JPG/PNG/WEBP images and MP4/WEBM videos in the following formats :

 *   `[title](path/to/video.ext)`
 *   `[title](http://path/to/video.ext)`
 *   `[title](https://path/to/video.ext)`